-Conflicts in Kenya are ethnically oriented and more pronounced during the elections and drought episodes.
-Elections and political tensions/exclusions are major triggers of violent incidents and armed conflicts.
-Cattle raids and conflicts over resources do occur in the drought-prone Northern Kenya.
-They tend to be most severe during times of drought.
-Raiding of livestock, however, seems to be more violent and frequent during and at the beginning of wet seasons.
+Conflicts are more pronounced during the elections and drought episodes.
+Elections and political tensions are major triggers of violent incidents and armed conflicts.
+Cattle raids and conflicts over natural resources do occur in drought-prone Northern Kenya.

 The Partners for Resilience (PfR) in Kenya are working together to promote the Integrated Risk Management (IRM) approach to strengthen and protect livelihoods of vulnerable communities in Kenya.
 PfR focuses on marginalized groups and women and puts civil society organisations at the centre, strengthening their capacity to engage in IRM dialogues.
 The main objective of the alliance is to ensure national and county governments, donors and the private sector recognize the importance of applying IRM in their policies, plans and programmes.
 PfR partners with private investors to enhance risk screening of major investments.
 Kenya is a beneficiary of climate finance (notably from the Green Climate Fund).
 PfR therefore works closely with the custodians of climate finances to ensure funds are used to support the most vulnerable communities.

 Examples of the activities and achievements in Kenya: